thediveo/thediveo.github.io/tiddlywiki5.md

 My plugins for [TiddlyWiki5](https://www.tiddlywiki.com) (a unique non-linear notebook for capturing, organising and sharing complex information).
-These plugins extend your TiddlyWikis with new functionality and fonts.
+These plugins extend your TiddlyWikis with new functionality:

+- Fonts
+- Video
+- Plugin Development

 ## Fonts